 I was teaching shorthand to newspaper cadets which led into writing a paid gardening column for 16 years.
 During that time I was asked to teach a herb class.
 I used to pot herbs in cans, progressed to cottage plants, and finally specialised in salvias from 1990.
 I have been mail ordering salvias since about 1993.

 I began travelling again in 1989 and averaged going to the U.S. every second year until about 2003 when age and cancer slowed me down a bit.
 I have visited salvia growers in South Africa, France, U.K. and U.S. I was instrumental in suggesting an international salvia conference in 2008 and 2013 in California when I was able to meet a few more salvia enthusiasts I hadn’t met before.
-I was fortunate to be able to join an expedition from the Guadalajara University looking for salvias in Jalisco, Mexico in 2013.
+I was fortunate to be able to join an expedition from the Guadalajara University looking for salvias in Jalisco, Mexico in 2013 and another in 2016.

 Betsy Clebsch, Ginny Hunt and Kathe Navarez were particularly helpful in those early years.
 Some Australian nurseries with quarantine have assisted by bringing salvias into the country for me.
 I have introduced round about 100 salvia species with various assistance.
 With all the travelling I have a good network of salvia friends throughout the world.